The path to a wearable future lies in academia

 "Most 'breakthroughs' today are merely implementations of ideas that were unimplementable in that particular time.
 It took a while for industry to catch up, but now they are almost in par with academic research," says Ashwin Ashok of Carnegie Mellon.

-Pranav Mistry, 33, has risen from a small town in India's Gujarat state to be director of research at Samsung America.
+Pranav Mistry, 33, has risen from a small town in India's Gujarat state to be director of research at Samsung America (005930.KS).
 His Singapore conference keynote highlighted a Samsung project where a camera 'teleports' viewers to an event or place, offering a real-time, 3D view.

 But despite a glitzy video, Samsung logo and sleek black finish, Mistry stressed it wasn't the finished product.